 Adams, Tennessee is a tiny town in NW Tennessee not far from the Kentucky state line.
 If you’ve ever heard of Adams, it’s probably because of the Bell Witch legend, which is an allegedly true story that occurred in Adams in 1817, 200-years ago at the time of this video.

 This video is a quick walk-around the abandoned old downtown area of Adams, which is a few miles from the old Bell family homestead where the bewitching occurred.
+(I apologize in advance for the poor audio quality.
+Mic failure!)

 I’ve researched its history and photographed downtown Adams several times, and although I don’t know much about these decaying and abandoned buildings, here’s what I have learned: